adityatripathiiit/Socket-Programming-Variants/custom_network_topology/README.txt

-All the code for this question is in the directory, mininet_variants:
+All the code for this is in the directory, mininet_variants:

 To run any part just type the command  "sudo python3 [file_name in mininet_variants directory]"

-This will do all the tasks as asked in the corresponding question The file names are kept as per the question's part heading.